Video Codecs and Encoding: Everything You Should Know (Update)October 16, 2019

 H.264 plays on virtually any device, delivers quality video streams, and comes with the least concerns surrounding royalties.

 The ISO/IEV Moving Picture Experts Group developed H.265 as the successor to H.264.
-Also called HEVC (High Efficiency Video Coding), this codec aimed to improve compression efficiency and support 8K resolution.
+Also called HEVC (High Efficiency Video Coding), this codec aims to improve compression efficiency and support 8K resolution.
 It generates smaller files than H.264, thus decreasing the bandwidth required to view these streams.
+This makes it an ideal codec for high-resolution streaming.

 Frustrated about the royalties associated with H.265, Amazon, Netflix, Google, Microsoft, Cisco, and Mozilla formed the Alliance for Open Media.
 The goal?
 Create an open-source, royalty-free alternative called AV1.